abrotman/related-domains-by-dns/rdbd.md

 # Creating a Signature for the Secondary Domain

-Appendix C of {@!RFC6376] has some reference material on how to create a set of keys for use in this type of situation.
+Appendix C of {@!RFC6376] has some reference material on how to create a set of keys for use in this type of use case.
 The key length is recommended to be 2048 bits instead of the 1024 in that appendix.